Venryx/VAutoHotkey/README.md

 # Installation

 1) Download and install NodeJS: http://nodejs.org
-2) Download the project's folder contents. (simple way: click "Clone or download" near the page's top-right, "Download ZIP", then extract/copy-out its inner folder somewhere)
+2) Download this project's folder contents. (simple way: click "Clone or download" near the page's top-right, "Download ZIP", then extract/copy-out its inner folder somewhere)
 3) Open the "VAutoHotkey" root folder, and double-click the "Install.bat" batch file.

 # Usage